bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 ###React-Redux Challenges:###

 - **Use `react-redux` to Manage a List of Messages**
+  - :pencil: 1: Getting started with React-Redux
-  - :pencil2: 1: Create a controlled input and a submit button on a form which updates an array in local `state`
+  - :pencil: 2: Create a controlled input and a submit button on a form which updates an array in local `state`
-  - :pencil2: 2: Create a Redux store and actions that can lift this `state` out of the React component
+  - :pencil: 3: Create a Redux store and actions that can lift this `state` out of the React component
-  - :pencil2: 3: Use `Provider` to wrap our React Component so it can connect to Redux
+  - :pencil: 4: Use `Provider` to wrap our React Component so it can connect to Redux
-  - :pencil2: 4: Write `mapStateToProps`
+  - :pencil2: 5: Write `mapStateToProps`
-  - :pencil2: 5: Write `mapDispatchToProps` | discuss `bindActionCreators`
+  - :pencil2: 6: Write `mapDispatchToProps` | discuss `bindActionCreators`
-  - :pencil2: 6: Use `connect` to connect `state` and `dispatch` to React and refactor out local `state`
+  - :pencil2: 7: Use `connect` to connect `state` and `dispatch` to React and refactor out local `state`
-  - :pencil2: 7: Connect it all together and dispatch actions from our React Component
+  - :pencil2: 8: Connect it all together and dispatch actions from our React Component

 **Do we want to add react-router challenges?**